rwxrob/hugo-tutorial-link-data-to-type/README.md

 ### Add in Some CSS

-Through the following into your `/static/styles.css` if you like:
+Throw the following into your `/static/styles.css` if you like:

 ```css
 body {